lunal-dev/kettle/README.md

 ### What Gets Attested

-1. **Launch Measurement** - Hash of the build runner code itself (golden measurement)
-   - Proves which specific trusted code is executing in the TEE
-   - Verifiers check this against a published "golden measurement"
-2. **Passport Binding** - SHA256 hash of the complete passport document
+1. **Passport Binding** - SHA256 hash of the complete passport document
-   - Embedded in attestation report's custom data
+   - Embedded in attestation report's custom data (bytes 0-31)
    - Cryptographically binds all Phase 1 inputs to the attestation
-3. **Nonce** - 32-byte freshness token for replay protection
+2. **Nonce** - 32-byte freshness token for replay protection
+   - Embedded in custom data (bytes 32-63)
    - Timestamp-based for POC (challenge-response for production)
-4. **Mock TEE Signature** - Simulated attestation signature
+3. **TEE Signature** - Cryptographic signature over attestation data
-   - In production, signed by hardware-protected TEE keys
+   - Verified by `attest-amd verify` command
+   - Proves the attestation came from genuine TEE hardware

 ### Attestation Report Structure

 The attestation report contains:

 - **Report ID**: Unique identifier for this attestation
 - **Timestamp**: When the attestation was generated
-- **Launch Measurement**: Hash of build runner code (matches golden measurement)
+- **Launch Measurement**: Hash of build runner code (for future use)
 - **Custom Data (64 bytes)**: `Hash(passport) || Nonce`
   - Bytes 0-31: SHA256 of passport JSON
   - Bytes 32-63: 32-byte nonce
 - **Platform Info**: TEE type, version, status
-- **Signature**: Cryptographic signature over all data (mock for POC)
+- **Signature**: Cryptographic signature verified by attest-amd

 ## Installation